 The major system components of the Harpoon Block II missile include a booster, launch support structure and canisters, as well as command and launch system.
-The 500-pound penetration, high-explosive blast warhead provides the missile with enough firepower to destroy coastal defence and surface-to-air missile sites, aircraft, port / industrial installations and docked ships.
+The 500lb penetration, high-explosive blast warhead provides the missile with sufficient firepower to destroy coastal defence and surface-to-air missile sites, aircraft, port / industrial installations and docked ships.

 The ship-launched Harpoon Block II has a length of 4.62m, while the length of the air-launched missile is 3.84m.
-The diameter of the missile is 34.3cm.
-The weight varies between 526kg and 690.8kg based on the launch configuration.
+The diameter of the missile is 34.3cm, while its weight varies between 526kg and 690.8kg based on the launch configuration.

 The missile employs GPS-aided inertial navigation system (INS) to strike targets on land and ships stationed in port.
 Harpoon Block II integrates the low-cost inertial measuring unit from the Joint Direct Attack Munition (JDAM) programme.

-It also uses a software package, mission computer, integrated GPS/INS, and GPS antenna and receiver from the AGM-84H SLAM-ER (Standoff Land Attack Missile Expanded Response).
+It also uses a software package, mission computer, integrated GPS/INS, and GPS antenna and receiver from the AGM-84H Standoff Land Attack Missile Expanded Response (SLAM-ER).